carlosedp/mill-docker-nativeimage/Readme.md

 // By default this is true if the base image is using a latest tag def pullBaseImage = true
-// Add container metadata via the LABEL instruction def labels = Map("version" -> "1.0")
+// Add container metadata via the LABEL instruction
+// Version of Coursier to be used to pull Scala dependencies in the build image def coursierVersion: T[String]              = "v2.1.0-RC5" def labels = Map("version" -> "1.0")
 // TCP ports the container will listen to def exposedPorts = Seq(8080, 443)